Last updated on June 24, 2023

-The first red sampled exemplified the old new world direction La Rioja Alta is striving to achieve.
-The wine Torre De Oña Martelo Reserva 2012 combines 95 Tempranillo with Mazuelo, Garnacha and Viura.
+The first red sampled exemplified the old-new world direction La Rioja Alta strives to achieve.
+The wine Torre De Oña Martelo Reserva 2012 combines 95 Tempranillo with Mazuelo, Garnacha, and Viura.
 Wonderful florals permeate the nose.
 The wine is fresh with flavors of plum and very drinkable.

 At this point, we moved to the vertical tasting of six Viña Ardanza wines.
 Before sampling these wines, one must realize that the winery does not produce every year.
 They only create vintages they deem worthy of distribution.
 In 10 years, there may be only 5 – 6 vintages.

-I found the 2000 Viña Ardamza a bit tight on the occasion of this tasting.
+I found the 2000 Viña Ardanza a bit tight on the occasion of this tasting.
 The wine needs more time to develop.
 I look forward to sampling this wine at a later date.

 Guillermo feels that 2001 Viña Ardanza was a very special year for Rioja wines.
 This vintage represents the first year the wine aged entirely in barrels coopered at the winery.
 Although considered a scarce year in terms of grapes; nonetheless, it made the wine exceptional.
 The color is very intense, and the wine complex.